 A storage unit in Santa Cruz, CA presents the perfect way to keep your seasonal decorations safe when it’s time to take them down.
 Decorations tend to be fragile, so you need to make a plan so they’re still in one piece when you go back to get them.
 Watch this video and try these tips to store holiday decorations.

-Decorations might be the best part of the holidays, but they have to come down sometime.
+Decorations might be the best part of the holidays, but they have to come down sometimes.
 The trick to preserving their condition is in the packing, and all you need is a few household items to keep everything safe.
 Wrap small strands of holiday lights around a hanger, and use a piece of cardboard for longer strands or heavier lights.
 Cut an empty toilet paper roll to use as a holder for your wrapping paper, and attach a hanger to your wreaths for easy storage.

 Packing up your belongings the right way helps keep them safe during the move, and it’s also useful when it comes to pest prevention.
 You don’t want to return to the storage unit in Capitola, CA to find bugs in your boxes, so you need to know what to do and what to look for.
 Wash your clothes before you pack them, whether you’re moving them to a storage unit or to a new home.
 Pack using only the best packing materials so you can close bugs out, and inspect your belongings before you put them away.
 If you want to pack to prevent pests, read ahead.